McKean-Vlasov SDE and SPDE with Locally Monotone Coefficients

 (i) $X_n\to X$ in $L^p(\Omega)$-sense as $n\to\infty$.

 (ii) $X_n\to X$ in probability as $n\to\infty$ and $|X_n|^p$ is uniformly integrable;

 (iii) $X_n\to X$ in probability and $\mathbb{E}|X_n|^p\to\mathbb{E}|X|^p$ as $n\to\infty$ . \end{lemma}

-The following modified version of Yamada-Watanabe theorem is established recently in \cite[Lemma 2.1]{HW1}, which plays an important role in proving the existence of strong solution from the weak solution. \begin{lemma} (Modified Yamada-Watanabe theorem) Assume that the MVSDE
+The following modified version of Yamada-Watanabe theorem is established recently in \cite[Lemma 2.1]{HW1}, which plays an important role in proving the existence of strong solution from the weak solution. \begin{lemma} (Modified Yamada-Watanabe theorem) Assume that the distribution dependent SDE

 has a weak solution $\{X(t)\}_{t\in[0,T]}$ under the probability measure $\mathbb{P}$, and let $\mu(t)=\mathcal{L}_{X(t)}|_{\mathbb{P}}$, $t\in[0,T]$.
 If the SDE